Why Draivu exists

 The story behind the extension

-Every one of these was a two-minute problem.
-None of them felt worth "fixing" on their own.
-But two minutes, six times a day, for months, stops feeling like a series of small annoyances and starts feeling like everything around it was just clunky, clunky, clunky.
+Both were two-minute problems, really.
+Neither felt like it justified building a whole tool on its own.
+But two minutes, six times a day, for months, stops feeling like a couple of small annoyances and starts feeling like everything around it was just clunky.

-So I built the smallest version of it for myself.
-Not a company, not a launch plan, just a lightweight browser extension that could sit on top of whatever I was already doing: pin a file, pop open a sticky note, notice the moment something new landed in my Drive, send something in one click without ever leaving the tab.
+Both fixes ended up living in the same place: not a company, not a launch plan, just a lightweight browser extension that could sit on top of whatever I was already doing.
 I made one decision early that I never reconsidered: it had to be serverless.
 No backend of mine sitting between me and my files, no logs, nothing to leak, because there was nothing collecting it in the first place.
 Just a lens between my browser and my own Drive.

 What actually convinced me it was worth finishing wasn't a pitch-deck moment, it was quieter than that.
 Five months of days and some very late nights went into making it feel like it took no effort at all to use, which, it turns out, is its own kind of hard work: the easier something feels to open, the more invisible effort usually went into making it feel that way.
 It was still the thing I reached for every single day, not because I'd built it and felt obligated, but because going back to the clunky way, even for one day, felt noticeably worse.
 That's a strange kind of proof, but it's the only kind I've ever fully trusted: if I'd stopped using my own tool at any point in those five months, that would have told me everything.
 I never did.

 Funny enough, the easy version of this would've gone the opposite direction: pull your entire Drive into the extension the second you install it, every file you've ever owned, visible without you lifting a finger.
 Google will happily let you ask for that level of access.
-It also means signing up for a security audit that can run into the tens of thousands of dollars a year, for a one-person extension with no funding behind it.
+It also means signing up for a security audit that isn't cheap and has to be renewed every year, for a one-person extension with no funding behind it.
 So, no thanks.
 You import what you actually need, on purpose, and neither of us has to find out what that invoice looks like.

 So that's what Draivu is.
 Not a reinvention of Google Drive, just the missing layer I kept needing between my browser and my files, now built for anyone who's felt the same small frictions I did.